noErrdev/python-chatops-incident-mplatform/docs/content/config_file.md

 }
 </style>

+> IMPulse uses a single configuration file called `impulse.yml`.
+You can customize its location using the [CONFIG_PATH](envs.md) environment variable.

-> The only configuration file for IMPulse is `impulse.yml`.
-To change default `impulse.yml` path, see [Environment Variables](envs.md).
+> The configuration can be [reloaded](check.md) while IMPulse is running without requiring a restart.

-> [Here](https://github.com/eslupmi/impulse/tree/develop/examples) you can find complex example for `impulse.yml`.
+!!! info "Required fields"

-> Fields marked with "*" are mandatory within their parent section, but only if that parent section is present in the configuration.
+    Fields marked with "*" are mandatory within their parent section, but only if that parent section is present in the configuration.

-> Below you'll see all the options supported by IMPulse.
+> Below are all the configuration options supported by IMPulse.

 ## messenger *